 is the area of education that specifically concerns the professional organization,

-the INTERNATIONAL TECHNOLOGY AND ENGINEERING EDUCATORS ASSOCIATION (ITEA), and for which
+the International Technology Education Association (ITEA), and for which

 ITEA’s Technology for All Americans Project (TfAAP) developed the

 set of technological literacy standards contained in Standards

 for Technological Literacy: Content for the Study of Technology

 - Technology Education is also called the Study of Technology

 or Technological Studies.